golubitsky/present/index.md

 <!--v-->

 > As the code gets clearer, I find I can see things about the design that I could not see before.
-Had I not changed the code, I probably never would have see these things, because I'm just not clever enough to visualize all this in my head.
+Had I not changed the code, I probably never would have seen these things, because I'm just not clever enough to visualize all this in my head.

 --Martin Fowler, Refactoring